In this post, you’ll learn:

 Hacking NFC via an app:

 Once we have read the key or fob we want, we can store all of the information in a file.
-We can then use this information and write it back onto a blank card, essentially cloning the original or fob.
+We can then write this information back onto a blank card, essentially cloning the original or fob.
 Figure 5 below shows the “Write Sector” portion of the app, where you can write individual sectors or all of them.

-The critical sector to keep in mind is sector 0, which contains the UID and manufacturer’s data; if you copy sector 0 to another fob, you’ve made a copy.
+The critical sector to remember is sector 0, which contains the UID and manufacturer’s data; if you copy sector 0 to another fob, you’ve made a copy.

-The Reader Pro uses the Mifare Desfire EV1 2K NFC cards; these are some of the most secure NFC cards today.
-They provide an added level of security to the already existing Mifare Desfire NFC cards, making them incredibly secure.
+The Reader Pro uses the Mifare Desfire EV1 2K NFC cards, some of today’s most secure NFC cards.
+They provide an added security level to the existing Mifare Desfire NFC cards, making them incredibly secure.